Germany salvages draw against Spain but World Cup hopes still hang in the balance – KION546

 The onus was undoubtedly on Germany to try and win this match, though Japan’s surprise 1-0 defeat to Costa Rica earlier on Sunday meant its position wasn’t as precarious as it had been at the start of the day.

-Germany had only beaten Spain once in their previous seven meetings and that was a record it sorely needed to improve at the Al Bayt Stadium.
+Germany had only beaten Spain once in its previous seven meetings and that was a record it sorely needed to improve at the Al Bayt Stadium.

-Spain seemed content to just sit in possession and ensure the match didn’t become stretched, though Germany had so far done very little to try and break Spain’s resistance.
+Spain seemed content to just sit in possession and ensure the match didn’t become stretched, though Germany had so far done very little to try and break La Roja’s resistance.

-In fact, Germany’s best chance of the game came 10 minutes into the second half thanks to a Simon error in the Spain goal, as the Athletic Bilbao stopper’s short pass was intercepted by Joshua Kimmich.
+In fact, Germany’s best chance of the game came 10 minutes into the second half thanks to a Simón error in the Spain goal, as the Athletic Bilbao stopper’s short pass was intercepted by Kimmich.

-The Bayern midfielder exchanged passes with Ilkay Gundogan before firing an effort towards goal, but Simon atoned for his error moments earlier and parried the ball away.
+The Bayern Munich midfielder exchanged passes with Ilkay Gündogan before firing an effort towards goal, but Simón atoned for his error moments earlier and parried the ball away.

-But just when it looked as though Germany was growing into the match, Spain found the breakthrough thanks to substitute Alvaro Morata, who ran onto Jordi Abla’s low cross and poked the ball past Neuer.
+But just when it looked as though Germany was growing into the match, Spain found the breakthrough thanks to substitute Morata, who ran onto Jordi Alba’s low cross and poked the ball past Neuer.

 With time running out for Germany and a result looking increasingly unlikely, substitute Füllkrug appeared in the box to latch onto a touch from Musiala that had fortuitously fallen into his path.

-The 29-year-old striker, who back in November became Germany’s oldest debutant in two decades, made no mistake and struck an unstoppable effort into the top corner.
+The 29-year-old Werder Bremen striker, who back in November became Germany’s oldest debutant in two decades, made no mistake and struck an unstoppable effort into the top corner.

 It certainly is not the result — or performance — that Germany will have hoped for, as Flick’s team becomes the first Germany side in World Cup history to fail to win either of its opening two group matches.